 We encourage hand weeding or mulching of trees if necessary to control weeds.
 Longer grass, brambles, nettles, thistles and docks compete with young trees for nutrients and light, however they also provide shelter and deter grazing animals while the trees establish strong roots.
 The young canopy will shade out the majority of weeds after the first few growing seasons.

 + What's the difference between tree cover and woodland?

 Tree Cover is the term used broadly to describe trees that do not consitute a formal woodland.
 Small groups of trees, rows of trees, hedges, orchards, agroforestry and shelter belts are all examples of tree cover which are not woodland or forest.

 Tree cover all over Ireland and the UK has declined over the last centuries as hedges, orchards, shelter belts and many scattered groups of trees have been removed in the drive to increase productive agricultural acreage.

 Tree cover is extremely important; even in small numbers and at low densities trees can provide significant benefits and add resilience and diversity to the local landscape.
-Tree cover provides useful resources and services: Shelter and shade for livestock, soil stabilisation and improvement, interruption and absorption of rainwater and nutrient run-off, firewood supply, wildlife support, timber and stake supply, fruit, nuts and many other materials.
+Tree cover provides useful resources and services: Shelter and shade for livestock, soil stabilisation and improvement, carbon sequestration, interruption and absorption of rainwater and nutrient run-off, firewood supply, wildlife support, timber and stake supply, fruit, nuts and many other materials.